 Clouds can make any scenery come alive.
 But have you ever wondered about the types of clouds?
-This article will take you through the different types of clouds classified on the basis of altitude.
+In this article, we will see what are the different types of clouds classified on the basis of altitude.
+A cloud is an accumulation of water droplets or ice crystals.
+Not all clouds bring precipitation.
+Some indicate weather and help in forecasting.

 Types of clouds

-- High level clouds (5-15 km)
+• High-level clouds (5-15 km)

-- Mid level clouds (2-7 km)
+• Mid-level clouds (2-7 km)

-- Low level clouds (0-2 km)
+• Low-level clouds (0-2 km)

-- Vertical clouds
+• Vertical clouds

 Cirrus clouds

-These are thin hair like clouds completely made of ice crystals.
+These are thin hair-like clouds completely made of ice crystals.
 Cirrus clouds are also known as ‘mare’s tail’ because of their appearance.
 These clouds indicate fair weather.

 Altitude: 5 to 14 kilometers.